MLP Fusion: Towards Efficient Fine-tuning of Dense and Mixture-of-Experts Language Models: Numerical results

-We provide extensive experimental comparisons based on RoBERTa as the PLM with a set of representative baselines on four natural language understanding benchmarks SST2, MNLI, STS-B, and QNLI.
-The test results on SST2 and MNLI can be found in Table \ref{table:nlu}, while the test results on the rest of the benchmarks are provided in Appendix \ref{app:morebenchmarks}.
-Furthermore, we present performance comparisons among various methods after task-specific fine-tuning in Appendix \ref{app:methodfinetune} and two additional baselines that try to maintain MLP output and NTK in Appendix \ref{app:ntk_maintain}.
-Note that DistilRoBERTa is the distilled version of RoBERTa with the same training process but a lightweight network architecture.
-For all the compressed methods, we reduce the intermediate size to 25\% ($3072\rightarrow 768$), which is the same as the MLP input size.
-For Pruning/LTH, we mask 75\% of connections in the MLP.
-In Moefication, the MLP is divided by $4$ experts to reduce the model size.
-For a fair comparison, all the reduction in each method is conducted on the last $8$ layers of PLM.
+We provide extensive experimental comparisons based on RoBERTa as the PLM with a set of representative baselines on natural language understanding benchmarks SST2, MNLI, which can be found in Table \ref{table:nlu}, while additional test results are provided in the supplementary material.
+Furthermore, we present performance comparisons among various methods after task-specific fine-tuning and two additional baselines that try to maintain MLP output and NTK in the Appendix.

+DistilRoBERTa, a lightweight version of RoBERTa with the same training process, served as a baseline for comparison.
+For all compressed methods, we reduced the intermediate size to 25\% ($3072 \rightarrow 768$), aligning with the MLP input size.
+Pruning/LTH involved masking 75\% of MLP connections, while Moefication divided the MLP into four experts to reduce model size.
+All reductions were applied to the last 8 layers of the PLM to ensure fairness.

-According to the table, we can have the following findings: (i) MLP Fusion outperforms all the baselines, which demonstrates the effectiveness of our proposed approach. (ii) Without the property of NTK approximation, there is an obvious reduction in the performance of Clustering. which verifies the necessity of NTK approximation. (iii) Layer-wise task-specific tuning further enhances the performance of MLP Fusion by incorporating task-specific knowledge.
-Meanwhile, the constrained structured pruning method FLOP tends to yield lower performance.
-It is worth noting that LTH and GEM-MINER also require pre-processing when masking connections.
-By making them computationally comparable, the superior performance further validates the advantageousness of our approach.
+From the table, we have the following findings: (\rom{1})~MLP Fusion outperforms all the baselines, which demonstrates the effectiveness of our proposed approach. (\rom{2})~Without NTK approximation, there is an obvious reduction in the performance of Clustering, which verifies the necessity thereof. (\rom{3})~Layer-wise task-specific tuning further enhances the performance of MLP Fusion by incorporating task-specific knowledge.
+It is worth noting that LTH and GEM-MINER also require pre-processing when masking connections; after making them computationally comparable to \alg, the superior performance of our method more clearly validates its edges.

+For the MoE model Switch Transformer, experiments were conducted under similar conditions (c.f.\ the results in \cref{tab:switch}).
+Unlike RoBERTa, a distilled version of Switch Transformer was unavailable.
+In addition to selecting the best-performing baseline from \cref{table:nlu}, we included M-SMoE \cite{li2023merge}, a MoE-specific SFT method, and NTK-SAP \cite{wang2023ntksap}, which combines NTK with pruning.
+Similar conclusions can be drawn that (\rom{1})~Clustering's performance falls behind compared to \alg, which generally outperforms the baseline methods.
+Furthermore, after additional distillation, the performance improves even more. (\rom{2})~It is worth noting that even though NTK-SAP produces a commendable result, the actual speed-up is limited, as further discussed in \cref{sec:efficiency}.